Dustin753/Dustin753/README.md

 My name is Dustin.
 I'm a new software developer.
 I am currently a student at Tech Elevator, where
-I am specializing in Java programming.
+I am learning full-stack development, with a focus on Java programming.